-1 SECTION 32.
-SAVINGS CLAUSE.
-This [Act] does not affect an action or 2 proceeding commenced or right accrued before this [Act] takes effect.
-3 Reporter Notes 4 1.
-This section continues the prior law under the UAA with respect to a pending action or proceeding or right accrued until that UAA is repealed in 5 accordance with Sections 31 and 3(b).
-Since courts generally apply the law that 6 7 exists at the time an action is commenced, in many circumstances the new law 8 would displace the old law, but for this section.
-9 2.
-While most States have general savings statutes, these are often quite 10 broad.
-Rule 19 of the NCCUSL Procedural and Drafting Manual states that a 11 specific savings clause should be included in a statute "to preserve a law that the Act 12 supersedes and which otherwise would apply with respect to described transactions 13 and events that occur before the Act takes effect to minimize disruption inherent in change from the old to the new law."
-The Comment to Rule 19 uses as an example 14 statutes where there is a transition period like the Uniform Partnership Act upon which both Sections 3 and 32 are based.
+1. This section continues the prior law under the UAA with respect to a pending action or proceeding or right accrued until the UAA is repealed in accordance with sections 31 and 3(a) and (c) or the parties agree in a record under

+2. While most states have general savings statutes, these are often quite broad.
+The intent of section 33 is to follow Rule 19 of the NCCUSL Procedural and Drafting Manual which states that a specific savings clause should be included in a statute "to preserve a law that the Act supersedes and which otherwise would apply with respect to described transactions and events that occur before the Act takes effect to minimize disruption inherent in change from the old to the new law."
+The comment to Rule 19 uses as an example statutes where there is a transition period like the Uniform Partnership Act upon which sections 3, 31, 32 and 33 of the RUAA are based.